desktop/desktop/docs/process/testing.md

 ### GitHub Desktop menu top-level
   - [ ] About GitHub Desktop
     - [ ] Current version shown
     - [ ] Links to release notes, terms, licenses
     - [ ] Clicking the version number copies to clipboard
     - [ ] Clicking `Check for updates` button timestamps last attempt
       - [ ] If update available, `Install Update` button will quit app and install update
       - [ ] If update available, download banner is present in main window with `restart` and `what’s new` links
       - [ ] If checking for update or download latest update, the `Check for updates` button is disabled
+      - [ ] Restarting the app automatically checks for updates
     - [ ] `Close` button closes modal
   - [ ] Preferences/Options (Mac/Windows: ⌘,)
     - [ ] Accounts